huggingface/blog/object-detection-leaderboard.md

 The precision-recall curve illustrates the balance between precision and recall based on different confidence levels of a detector's bounding boxes.
 Each point of the plot is computed using a different confidence value.

-Let’s borrow the practical example presented in the paper [A Survey on performance metrics for object-detection algorithms](https://ieeexplore.ieee.org/document/9145130) to illustrate how to compute the Average Precision plot.
-Consider a dataset made of 7 images with 15 ground-truth objects of the same class, as shown in Figure 5.
-For simplification purposes let’s consider that all boxes belong to the same class “dog”.
+Let's borrow the practical example presented in the paper [A Survey on performance metrics for object-detection algorithms](https://ieeexplore.ieee.org/document/9145130) to illustrate how to compute the Average Precision plot.
+Consider a dataset of 7 images with 15 ground-truth objects of the same class, as shown in Figure 5.
+Let's consider that all boxes belong to the same class, "dog" for simplification purposes.

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>